How can you improve your credit score?

 Late payments can also work against you, especially the more recent the late payment.
 It's extremely important to pay bills on time, even if it's only the monthly payment.

-Dont "max out" your credit lines.
+Don't "max out" your credit lines.
 Since the size of the balance on your open accounts is a factor, lower balances are better.
-It's best to keep your balance at 35% of the credit limit or at 50% or less if necessary.
+It's best to keep your balance at or below 10% of the credit limit.
+If you can't get balance down to 10%, strive for below 30% and if that can't be achieved, strive for below 50% of the limit.

 If you carefully managing your credit, it's possible to add as much as 50 points per year to your score.